panosl/django-currencies/docs/index.rst

 which gives you the following template variables::

     ``CURRENCIES``
-    A list of the available currencies.
+    A list of the active currencies.

     ``CURRENCY``
     The currently set currency